-More than just using dates, using actual timers both in email marketing ideas, as well as on your website, can be a huge motivator for customers to take action.
+More than just using dates, using actual timers both in email marketing strategies, as well as on your website, can be a huge motivator for customers to take action.
 This is especially true if you use timers for both the end of the promotion and how much of the product you have left to sell.

 Using these tools helps drive both urgency and exclusivity from consumers.

 Customers are forced to act quickly if they want to take advantage of the promotion, and they know that if they don’t, they'll miss out on the opportunity to participate.
 You may even want to list that this is a limited time offer in your subject lines, so potential customers understand the urgency of your offer.

-Be sure to make the purchasing process as simple and smooth as possible from these types of promotions.
+Be sure to make the purchasing process as simple and smooth as possible for these types of promotions.
 Any annoying delays between choosing to act and final payment could be enough to change their minds about making this purchase; especially if it's an impulse buy.